 On the other hand, it’s still not like it’s built like a tank, so I’m as careful as I can be with it.

 Another thing a lot of photographers love about the Ricoh GR, myself included, is how it feels in the hand.
 With its slightly raised and rubbery grip and intelligent placement of buttons, it just feels really comfortable to hold.

 As I’ve touched on a little bit before, the size and weight of the Ricoh GR is a big part of what makes it so great.

-It weighs half a pound.
-(That’s half the weight of the x100s.)
+It also weighs half a pound, which is half the weight of the x100s.

 So not only is it compact it’s also very light.

 Low weight + small size = winning combination.

 The 18.3mm lens is tiny.
 Small enough that Ricoh was able to design the camera so that when you turn it off, the lens goes back into the body of the camera.
 Having the lens retract into the body of the camera allows it to be pocketable, which is what I love so much about it.